Testing Stationarity and Change Point Detection in Reinforcement Learning: Consistency of the Test

-The assumption $T_0 +\epsilon T<T^*<(1-\epsilon) T$ is reasonable as we allow $\epsilon$ to decay to zero as the number of observations grow to infinity.
-Under the given assumptions, the bias and standard deviation of the Q-function estimator are proportional to $O(\sqrt{L(NT)^{-1}\log (NT)})$ and $O(L^{-c_2})$, respectively.
-The conditions on $\Delta_1$ and $\Delta_{\infty}$ essentially require the signal associated with the alternative hypothesis to be much larger than the estimation error.
-Similar to the findings in Theorem \ref{thm:size}, the unnormalized maximum-type test requires a stronger condition on $L$ to detect the alternative hypothesis.
-To guarantee the proposed test has good power properties, we use cross-validation to select the number of basis functions, as discussed in Section \ref{sec:imp}.
-This ensures the bias and standard deviation of the Q-function estimator are approximately of the same order of magnitude, thus minimizing the requirements for $\Delta_1$ and $\Delta_{\infty}$.
+Assumption A10 is reasonable as we allow $\epsilon$ to decay to zero as the number of observations grows to infinity (see A2). \change{The conditions on $\Delta_1$ and $\Delta_{\infty}$ essentially require the signal under $\mathcal{H}_a$ to be much larger than a certain lower bound to detect the change.
+In settings where the system is not overly smooth and $p$ is small, the second term will dominate the lower bound.
+It is evident that the lower bounds for the $\ell_1$-type and unnormalized maximum-type tests depend more heavily on the horizon $(1-\gamma)^{-1}$ than the normalized test.
+As such, when $\Delta_1$ and $\Delta_{\infty}$ are of the same order of magnitude, both the $\ell_1$-type test \eqref{eqn:teststat1} and unnormalized maximum-type test \eqref{eqn:teststatinf} require stronger conditions on the signal strength to detect the alternative hypothesis than the normalized test.
+This observation aligns with our empirical study, where we find that the normalized test generally achieves better power properties than the other two tests (see Figure \ref{fig:real:result} of the Supplementary Materials).} To further boost power, we use cross-validation to select the number of basis functions for all three tests, as discussed in Section \ref{sec:imp} of the Supplementary Materials.
+This ensures the bias and standard deviation of the Q-function estimator are approximately of the same order of magnitude.

-It is worthwhile to mention that establishing the power property of the test requires a less stringent condition on $L$ than deriving the size property.
-Specifically, we require $L$ to grow at a rate of $o(\sqrt{NT})$ in Theorem \ref{thm:power}.
-In contrast, this condition is strengthened to $L=o(N^{1/4}T^{1/4})$ in Theorem \ref{thm:size}.